brian-i/sweeps/README.md

 This guide assumes you are working in the top-level of your parameter sweeps directory.
 For an example, see the directory tree below.
 1. Initialize this directory by creating `bin` and `rfs` directories.
 2. Add a JSON file to the top-level containing parameter sweep information.
+⋅⋅* An example parameter sweep file, such as `sweep_config.json`, may be seen [in the test folder](https://github.com/brian-i/sweeps/blob/master/test/sweep.json).
 3. Add a script file to the `bin` folder.
 4. Create run folders (rfs) using `sweeps create` (below)
 5. Run the script using `sweeps run` (below)